In This Article:

 The Future of Cannabis Cultivation in New York

 According to Grand View Research, the state's legal cannabis market size is expected to grow at a 15.3% CAGR by 2030.
-A Headset Data report revealed the number of cannabis products sold increased by nearly 11% from July to August of this year, which underscores the potential of New York's cannabis industry.
+A Headset Data report revealed that the number of cannabis sales increased by 62.2% and the number of products sold increased by 87.0% in August 2025 compared to the previous year.

-In the meantime, cannabis cultivators should research the market and stay informed about key topics, such as:
+These milestones and promising expectations underscore the potential of New York's cannabis industry.
+In the meantime, you should research the market and stay informed about key topics, such as:

-• Potential expansion opportunities
+• Potential expansion avenues

 • Changes in federal, state, and local regulations